tdayo15/Power-Outages/README.md

-# Power Outages in USA's South
+# Analysis of Power Outages in the U.S.

 DSC 80 Final Project at UC San Diego by Therese Dao (*insert email*) and Isaiah Fang (*insert email*)